Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword potato wedges
+Keyword baked potato wedges, potato wedges

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!